-International students can apply for a F-1 study visa to participate in the M.Ed. program.
-International students must submit the materials included in the application process described below as well as fulfill the visa requirements.
-The institution will vouch for student status and any associated charges for any admitted international students.
-Students can consult the Study Guide to the States, for more information: http://studyinthestates.dhs.gov/guides/studyguidetothestates
+International students can apply for a F-1 study visa to participate in the M.Ed. in Educational Leadership 10-month pathway or M.Ed. in Teaching and Learning program.
+International students must submit the materials included in the application process as well as fulfill the visa requirements.
+Students can consult the Study Guide to the States, for more information:

+http://studvinthestates.dhs.gov/guides/studvguidetothestates